Our drive for pleasure and reward - the dopamine effect

 Listening to Music

 Ever wondered why listening to your favourite music and bring you out of a mood or make you feel happy?
 Listening to music has been proven to have an effect on dopamine levels so if you are struggling to keep motivated listen to music.
 Try building a feel good playlist of your favourite tunes to turn to on when you are having a tough day or as a daily dopamine boost.
+Another great way to start your day is to set one of your feel good tunes as your alarm clock in the morning - what better way to wake up in the morning.

 Creative hobbies have said to increase dopamine but only if you are truly inspired in a creative flow.
 So if you are a creative person and are inspired by creating, then make sure you make time for your creative flow.
 Try a few creative hobbies and see if they get your dopamine flowing.